 Real Basslines for real people.
 I work live and in the studio and have been lucky to play with Grammy winners & nominees, also BRIT & ECHO awarded artists.
 I am the author of RnB Bass Library for Loopmasters.com

-You need fantastic sounding bass lines with great feel for your songs and projects?
+You need fantastic sounding bass lines with great feel and warmth for your songs and projects?
 I can provide modern and vintage Electric Bass, Fretless Bass, Upright Bass or Moog Synthbass for you.
 I am a working bassist for more than 25 years, playing live shows from big arenas to the smallest clubs all over the world and I am constantly doing recordings in all kinds of genres.

 Please contact me and we can talk about your needs, ideas and expectations.
 I read music, but I don't have to.
 I am easy to deal with and will react quick to your inquiry.
 I love to hear your songs and will always offer my best work and passion for a great feeling and fat sounding bass!